 National-level carbon stock data for forests in Gabon have been sourced for all major carbon pools.
-Emissions Factors retained for the FRL are compiled from the Gabonese government's National Resource Inventory (NRI; Poulsen et al., 2020).
-Several independent research studies were additionally sourced to provide data for reporting carbon stocks in forest types and carbon pools not considered for emissions in this version of the FRL.
+Emissions Factors retained for biomass losses due to deforestation and forest degradation in the FRL were compiled from the Gabonese government's National Resource Inventory (NRI; Poulsen et al., 2020).
+Several independent research studies were additionally sourced to provide data for reporting carbon stocks in forest types and carbon pools not measured in the NRI (note that not all are considered for emissions in this version of the FRL).
+All data are organised in Worksheet 16.
+Raw Data- Carbon stocks.